Azure-Samples/documentdb-java-todo-app/README.md

 7. On the **Branch Selection** screen, ensure that **master** is selected, and then click **Next**.
 8. On the **Local Destination** screen, click **Browse** to select a folder where the repository can be copied, and then click **Next**.
 9. On the **Select a wizard to use for importing projects** screen, ensure that **Import existing projects** is selected, and then click **Next**.
-10. On the **Import Projects** screen, unselect the **DocumentDB** project, and then click **Finish**.
-The DocumentDB project contains the DocumentDB Java SDK, which we will add as a dependency instead.
+10. On the **Import Projects** screen, unselect the **CosmosDB** project, and then click **Finish**.
+The CosmosDB project contains the CosmosDB Java SDK, which we will add as a dependency instead.
-11. In **Project Explorer**, navigate to `\src\com.microsoft.azure.documentdb.sample.dao\DocumentClientFactory.java` and replace the `HOST` and `MASTER_KEY` values with the `URI` and `PRIMARY KEY` for your DocumentDB account, and then save the file.
+11. In **Project Explorer**, navigate to `\src\com.microsoft.azure.documentdb.sample.dao\DocumentClientFactory.java` and replace the `HOST` and `MASTER_KEY` values with the `URI` and `PRIMARY KEY` for your CosmosDB account, and then save the file.
 For more information, see [Step 1.
-Create a DocumentDB database account](https://azure.microsoft.com/documentation/articles/documentdb-java-application#CreateDB).
+Create a CosmosDB database account](https://azure.microsoft.com/documentation/articles/documentdb-java-application#CreateDB).
 12. In **Project Explorer**, right click the **azure-documentdb-java-sample**, click **Build Path**, and then click **Configure Build Path**.
 13. On the **Java Build Path** screen, in the right pane, select the **Libraries** tab, and then click **Add External JARs**.
 Navigate to the location of the lombok.jar file, and click **Open**, and then click **OK**.
 14. Use step 12 to open the **Properties** window again, and then in the left pane click **Targeted Runtimes**.